 Overall, the F85 comes with a questionably stronger motor, but its rollers are much bigger, which is always a good thing when it comes to durability.

-The F85 can also reach a steeper incline/decline angle, but the 2450 can decline as well.
+The F85 can also reach a steeper incline/decline angle, but both treadmills offer decline training.

 Features